Metal Detecting in Water

 Which Metal Detectors are Best for Shallow Water Hunting?

 Beach and underwater treasure hunters have strong preferences for specific underwater metal detectors.
 In reviews, the Garrett AT Pro is often praised for its superb discrimination in fresh water.
-Tesoro also gets high marks for the Sand Shark and Tiger Shark.
 The Garrett ATX and the Fisher CZ-21 are both excellent choices for use at both salt and freshwater beaches.
 Underwater metal detectors are available in different varieties, Pulse Induction or (VLF) Very Low Frequency.
-Most underwater detectors operate at depths of up to 200 feet, and are designed with deep-seeking metal sensitivity.
+Most underwater metal detection units operate at depths of up to 200 and even 250 feet and are designed with deep-seeking metal sensitivity.

 Here are a few of the top recommended PI Metal Detectors:

-To learn more about metal detecting in shallow water, look for resources in the MetalDetector.com “Books & Videos” section, such as Advanced Shallow Water Metal Detecting.
-If snorkeling or scuba diving with a detector interests you, be sure to read other articles in our Learning Library including Underwater Metal Detectors - Reviewing the Best Options.
+To learn more about metal detecting underwater and start a real treasure hunt of your own, look for resources in the MetalDetector.com "Books & Videos" section, such as Advanced Shallow Water Metal Detecting.
+If snorkeling or scuba diving with a detector interests you, be sure to read other articles in our Learning Library, including Underwater Metal Detectors - Reviewing the Best Options.